 “There is more treasure in books than in all the pirate’s loot on Treasure Island.” – Walt Disney

 All of our fiction books are colour coded according to reading ability.
 Each term students receive bookmarks with their up to date reading level and book colours.
-This allows students, under the careful eye of Ms Quigley or Ms Cooper, to choose books of exactly the right difficulty to develop their reading.
+This allows students, under the careful eye of Ms Edwards, to choose books of exactly the right difficulty to develop their reading.

 There are many different types of books at each level from travel tales to epic sci-fi novels – there is something suitable for everyone!
 As well as our growing collection of books, we also have a range of magazines including BBC Music, National Geographic, Lonely Planet, Practical Photography and Grand Designs.
 We have a selection of graphic novels and comic-strip fiction and plenty of short-reads for students who are not yet confident reading novels as well as a wide range of fact, skills and fiction books around a game called football!